 As much as I like to think I am young and hip, when it comes to the marketing of cigars, I am a traditionalist at heart.
-I don’t like flashy packaging (does anyone remember the lighted CAO Vision boxes?) and detest a cigar which comes with its own gimmicky back-story (ORTSAC 1962 and the Cuban Missile Crisis).
+If you will like some good ideas for traditional marketing that might work for your line of business, visit indexsy.

 Last week, when a five-pack of Punch Signature Cigars arrived in the mail, I was torn.
 The new Punch Signature had a brand new look that was very different from the classic band I’ve known for years.
 I opened up the sales literature and expected a gimmick, instead it won me over with it’s talk of a throwback (of sorts) to the original blend.